Troy Percival: Coaching career

 From 2010 to 2012, Percival was a volunteer pitching coach at Riverside Polytechnic High School.
 On September 24, 2012, Percival was hired as head varsity baseball coach at his alma mater, Moreno Valley High School.
 On July 26, 2014, he was named head coach of the UC Riverside baseball team.
 On November 11, 2020, Percival resigned as head coach of the Highlanders, citing the desire to help his son through the professional ranks as his reason for resignation.

+On January 12, 2024, Percival was announced as the manager of the Idaho Falls Chukars of the Pioneer League.

 Head coaching record

 Personal life

 Percival's son, Cole, was drafted by the Arizona Diamondbacks in the 31st round of the 2017 MLB Draft.